 - Ellinia in MapleStory.

 - In Wizardry 8, Trynton, home of the Trynnie, is an uber-example of the Treetop Town: seven "boughs" (varying areas), with one of the boughs being infested by the Rattkin.
 To some extent, Wizardry VII: Crusaders of the Dark Savant did this as well with the "Rattkin Ruins," although the effect is far less dramatic.

 - Played with in World of Warcraft: Arakkoa villages are textbook examples: Ground access is via a winding staircase within the tree, and most inhabitants live on interconnected platforms on top of the strongest branches.
 Darnassus, the Night Elven capital city is built on top of the giant tree Teldrassil, but is fairly level and has streets and stone structures.
 Troll villages, like Zabra'jin, are on the ground but are constructed out of wood and have rope bridges connecting the upper floors.

 - The wood elf city of Kelethin in EverQuest is this, complete with a lack of railings on the platforms and bridges, and numerous newbie corpses littering the ground below.

 - Super Mario Fusion Revival has World 5-7: Yolkfolk Village.
 This level is based on the Dizzy series of video games, made by Codemasters in the late 1980's to early 1990's.
-The Dizzy series is virtually unknown in the United States, but remains very popular in Europe.
 There is very little solid ground, and the main means of traversing this level is by rail lifts.

 - Taken Up to Eleven in the Crystal Key 2, where the Nehli of Meribah live on the branches of trees that are ENORMOUS, hence their name, "Monolith Trees".
 Even the Nehlis' houses are built from mushrooms that grow on the branches.